Web Analytics Made Easy -

 If the argument holds, it has implications for how human well-being is assessed and reported.
 Recognizing the predominance of suffering would shift the focus from the maximization of happiness to the reduction of suffering, with corresponding consequences for how progress is conceptualized and how ethical priorities are derived.
 Current well-being reports tend to obscure both the magnitude and distribution of suffering.

-Simple averages of life evaluations should therefore be replaced by weighted averages that reflect the greater moral weight of suffering.
+Simple averages of life evaluations should therefore be replaced by weighted averages that reflect the greater weight of suffering.
 The use of signed scales, however, is of secondary importance: an average below 5.0 on a 0–10 point scale conveys the same information as a negative value on a -5/+5 scale.

 7.2 Implications for Population Ethics

 If the argument holds, then—measured by average folk intuitions—the predominance of suffering is a defensible position and not necessarily pessimistic, overly risk-averse, or even irrational.
-The conclusion that humanity should rather not exist, however, faces two strong objections: First, MacAskill's findings suggest that most people prefer a life of moderate suffering to non-existence (see Section 5.3).
+The conclusion that humanity should rather not exist, however, faces two strong objections: First, MacAskill's findings suggest that most people prefer a life of moderate suffering to non-existence (see Section 6.3).
 Second, the argument does not rule out a future predominance of happiness.

 The assumption that global well-being is positive plays a central role in population ethics.
 Many population axiologies rely on this assumption and are therefore confronted with the Repugnant Conclusion, according to which a very large population with minimal happiness can be morally better than a small population with maximal happiness (Parfit, 1984, chapter 19).
 In the negative domain, population ethics faces the analogue Negative Repugnant Conclusion (Broome, 2004, 213–214), which holds that a very large population with minimal suffering can be morally better than a small population with maximal suffering.